-Better Together: Skin Care Ingredient Combinations To Try Now
+Better Together: 4 Skin-Care Ingredient Combinations to Try Now

 Peanut butter and jelly.
 Wine and cheese.
-Your couch and you on a lazy Sunday afternoon.
-Some things in life just go better together.
-This perfect pair mentality also extends to your skin care routine.
-When used in tandem, certain ingredients can either help to boost others or can keep things in balance.
-To discover the best combinations for your own skin care routine, we turned to an expert, board-certified dermatologist and Skincare.com expert, Dr. Dendy Engelman.
-Interested in the peas and carrots of the skin care world?
-Keep reading.
+You and your couch on a lazy Sunday afternoon.
+Some things in life are just better together.
+This perfect pair mentality also extends to your skin-care routine.
+When used in tandem, certain ingredients, like retinol and hyaluronic acid, can get you even closer to meeting your skin goals.
+To help you find the right ingredient combo, we asked Dr. Dendy Engelman, board-certified dermatologist and Skincare.com expert, to share her ingredient-mixing tips.

 For Anti-Aging: Retinol and Vitamin C

-“Vitamin C tends to be finicky,” Engelman says, explaining that formulas where the vitamin C is still active by the time it’s used on the skin require an acidic pH base.
-But even if vitamin C doesn’t play well with too many others, it does play well with one—and lucky for you, it’s another anti-aging power player.
-“The good news is, retinol works in an acidic environment, so cocktailing these two ingredients together does make sense,” she says.
-“Vitamin C helps neutralize free radicals, a process that helps protect retinol from oxidization—thereby increasing its anti-aging benefits!”
+“Vitamin C tends to be finicky,” Dr. Engelman says, explaining that it requires a low pH for optimal absorption.
+“The good news is that retinol works in an acidic environment, so cocktailing these two ingredients together does make sense,” she says.
+“Vitamin C helps neutralize free radicals, a process that helps protect retinol from oxidation, thereby increasing its anti-aging benefits.”

-For Acne-Prone Skin: Salicylic Acid and Benzoyl Peroxide
+For Fighting Acne: Salicylic Acid and Benzoyl Peroxide

-For Dry Skin: Salicylic Acid and Hyaluronic Acid
+For Dry, Acne-Prone Skin: Salicylic Acid and Hyaluronic Acid

-Dry skin?
-We have the perfect pair for you: salicylic and hyaluronic acids.
-“This combination is beneficial for people with dry skin,” Engelman explains.
+If you have dry skin, you might find that acne-fighting ingredients can zap essential moisture from your skin.
+Dr. Engelman recommends following up a salicylic acid treatment with hyaluronic acid.
+“This combination is beneficial for people with dry skin,” she says.
 “Salicylic acid helps promote natural exfoliation and hyaluronic acid helps restore hydration.”